Jiangxi

-The southern half of Jiangxi is hilly and mountainous, with ranges and valleys interspersed; notable mountains and mountain ranges include Mountain Lu, the Jinggang Mountains and Mount Sanqing.
+The southern half of Jiangxi is hilly and mountainous, with ranges and valleys interspersed; notable mountains and mountain ranges include Mount Lu, the Jinggang Mountains and Mount Sanqing.
 The northern half is comparatively lower in altitude.
 The Gan River flows through the province.

 Although the majority of Jiangxi's population is Han Chinese, Jiangxi is linguistically diverse.
-It is considered the center of Gan Chinese; Hakka Chinese, is also spoken to some degree.
-Jiangxi is rich in mineral resources, leading the provinces of China in deposits of copper, tungsten, gold, silver, uranium, thorium, tantalum, and niobium.
+It is considered the center of Gan Chinese; Hakka Chinese is also spoken to some degree.
+Jiangxi is rich in mineral resources, leading the provinces of China in deposits of copper, tungsten, gold, silver, uranium, thorium, tantalum, niobium and lithium.

 History

 Jiangxi is centered on the Gan River valley, which historically provided the main north–south transport route of south China.
 The corridor along the Gan River is one of the few easily traveled routes through the otherwise mountainous and rugged terrain of the south-eastern mountains.
 This open corridor was the primary route for trade and communication between the North China Plain and the Yangtze River valley in the north and the territory of modern Guangdong province in the south.
 As a result, Jiangxi has been strategically important throughout much of China's history.

 Jiangxi was outside the sphere of influence of early Chinese civilization during the Shang dynasty (16th to 11th centuries BC).
 It is likely that peoples collectively known as the Baiyue inhabited the region.
 During the Spring and Autumn period, the northern part of modern Jiangxi formed the western frontier of the state of Wu.
 After Wu was conquered by the state of Yue (a power based in modern northern Zhejiang) in 473 BC, the state of Chu (based in modern Hubei) took over northern Jiangxi and there may have been some Yue influence in the south.
 Chu subjugated Yue in 333 BC.
-In 223 BC, when Qin conquered Chu, a majority of the Jiangxi area was recorded to be put under Jiujiang Commandary situated in Shouchun (壽春).
-However the commandary was ineffective and ended shortly when Qin falls.
+In 223 BC, when Qin conquered Chu, a majority of the Jiangxi area was recorded to be put under Jiujiang Commandery situated in Shouchun (壽春).
+However the commandery was ineffective and ended shortly when Qin falls.

-Yuzhang Commandery (豫章, Gan: Ì-zong) was established in Jiangxi at the beginning of the Han dynasty, possibly before the death of Xiang Yu in 202 BC, and it's also the very first commandery set up by Chinese dynasty in Jiangxi.
+Yuzhang Commandery (豫章, Gan: Ì-zong) was established in Jiangxi at the beginning of the Han dynasty, possibly before the death of Xiang Yu in 202 BC, and it was also the first commandery set up by Chinese dynasty in Jiangxi.
 It was named after the Yuzhang River (豫章江, Gan: Ì-zong Kong), the original name of Gan River.
 "Gan" has become the abbreviation of the province.
 In 201, eight counties were added to the original seven of Qin, and three more were established in later years.
 Throughout most of the Han dynasty the commandery's eighteen counties covered most of the modern province of Jiangxi.
 The county seats of Nanchang, Gan, Yudu, Luling among others were located at the sites of modern major cities.
 Other counties, however, have been moved or abolished in later centuries.